Starmer and Meloni holding talks on curbing migrant boats reaching UK and Italy

 Support for Ukraine is also on the agenda for the trip, part of Starmer's effort to reset relations with European neighbors after Britain's acrimonious 2020 departure from the European Union.

 The center-left Labour Party prime minister isn't a natural ally of Meloni, who heads the far-right Brothers of Italy party.
-But migration has climbed the U.K. political agenda, and Starmer hopes lessons from Italy can help him stop people fleeing war and poverty trying to cross the English Channel in flimsy, overcrowded boats.
+But migration has climbed the U.K. political agenda, and Starmer hopes Italy's tough approach can help him stop people fleeing war and poverty trying to cross the English Channel in flimsy, overcrowded boats.

 More than 22,000 migrants have made the perilous crossing from France so far this year, a slight increase compared to the same period in 2023.
-Several dozen people have perished in the frigid Channel, including at least eight who died off the French coast on Saturday night.
+Several dozen people have perished in attempt, including the eight killed when a boat carrying some 60 people ran aground on rocks late Saturday.

 Starmer promised “a new era of international enforcement to dismantle these networks, protect our shores and bring order to the asylum system.”